 Kelly McCorkendale is a dog-lover, avid quilter, and occasional creative writer who loves the color orange and boycotts cable (except Game of Thrones because, well, what if winter is coming!?).
 After college, she realized poets weren’t in demand, so she shipped off to Madagascar with Peace Corps.
 Since then, she’s found a niche working on health systems in Africa but has a long-list of life tasks yet to be fulfilled--such as perform blackmail, learn a trade, and become a competitive eater.
 She has an MA in International Education, believes rice is the elixir of life, and, in high school, won the best supporting actress honor for the state of Missouri.
 She may also recite poetry (her first love) when imbibing in alcohol.

-By day, Maggie Caracappa is the editorial director at a medical communications company in Yardley, PA.
-The rest of the time, Maggie sees to the needs of her kitty overlords; polices the grammar on all kinds of published material including signage, menus, and food packaging; and multitasks online, frequently chatting with multiple people while writing fan fiction and watching her favorite shows (Sherlock, Game of Thrones, and Doctor Who among them).
+By day, Maggie Birge-Caracappa is the editorial director at a medical communications company in Yardley, PA.
+The rest of the time, Maggie sees to the needs of her kitty overlords; polices the grammar on all kinds of published material including signage, menus, and food packaging; and cuddles with her wife while watching her favorite shows (Killjoys, Game of Thrones, and Doctor Who among them).
 She continues to be far too excited to be working for the Daily Dragon.

 Nancy Northcott is a lifelong fan of comics, science fiction, fantasy, and history.
-She's the author of the Boar King's Honor historical fantasy trilogy, which launched this year with The Herald of Day, and the Light Mage Wars paranormal romantic suspense series.
-Collaborating with Jeanne Adams, she just launched the Outcast Station space opera series with a two-novella anthology, Welcome to Outcast Station.
+She's the author of The Herald of Day, the first book in the Boar King's Honor historical fantasy trilogy, and the Light Mage Wars paranormal romantic suspense novels.
+Collaborating with Jeanne Adams, she writes the Outcast Station space opera series.

 Ralph is a geek through and through.
 Living by the beach in sunny South Carolina, he spends most of his time huddled over a keyboard.
 Whether it's comics, anime, or sci-fi/fantasy, if it's even slightly geeky, he's there.
 He's a member of Wayland's Forge, a cosplay making group from Myrtle Beach.